Research notes · Quantitative crypto

 The 8-hour timeout bug — why three user positions hung 33 hours

 A subscriber asked why their positions were still open after two days.
-NEVA spec said 8h hold.
-The timeout was registered for firm trades but not user trades.
+The strategy spec defined a hold timeout, but it was registered for firm trades only — not user trades.
 Honest post-mortem.

 Insider·2026-04-27·9 min read